klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth.md

 The namespace `eth` provides functions related to accounts, blocks, transactions, configurations of networks or nodes, filters, and so on.

-Klaytn now supports eth namespace of [Ethereum's JSON-RPC API](https://eth.wiki/json-rpc/API).
-But Please note that there are some fields returning values adjusted to match Ethereum API response.
+Klaytn now supports the namespace `eth` of [Ethereum's JSON-RPC API](https://eth.wiki/json-rpc/API).
+Please note that some return values have been adjusted to match Ethereum's API response.

-And due to the fundamental design differences existing between Klaytn and Ethereum, Klaytn's data structure (Transaction, Block, and TransactionReceipt) cannot be fully supported via eth namespace APIs.
+And due to the fundamental design differences between Klaytn and Ethereum, Klaytn's data structure (Transaction, Block, and TransactionReceipt) cannot be fully supported via `eth` namespace APIs.

-Please check the [Differences Overview from Ethereum](#differences_overview_from_ethereum) section of this document.
+Please check the [Summary of Differences from Ethereum](#summary_of_differences_from_ethereum) in this document.

 **NOTE**: `eth` namespace APIs are supported from Klaytn v1.8.0.

 The list below enumerates the API functions.
-All `eth` namespace APIs are supported in Klaytn.
+All `eth` namespace APIs are supported on Klaytn.

 ### [Account](./eth/account.md) <a id="account"></a>
 - [eth_accounts](./eth/account.md#eth_accounts)